rayaman/net/README.md

 # net

 # Discord
 For real-time assistance with my libraries!
-A place where you can ask questions about for help with any of my libraries</br>
+A place where you can ask questions and get help with any of my libraries</br>
 https://discord.gg/U8UspuA</br>

 The net library was created to make servers and clients interact easily.
 This isn't for webservers!
 (It could be, but you would need to codde that part)